 Here it is again, on the far left.
 Downhill it's boring time again.
 Up ahead are the Berkeley Dallard apartments, built in 1975 and with 153 apartments the biggest block in the City Council's housing portfolio.

 Over on the other side of town, this is the childhood home of Katherine Mansfield who, it will be recalled, at 19 got the hell out of Dodge.

 A neighboring house, also on Tinakori Road.
 Maybe the occupants a century ago were as uptight as their house.

 Some people made money in old Wellington.
 Mansfield's father was a banking executive.
 (Trivia for the day: the OED reports that the word "executive" in this sense was first used when Mansfield was 14, in 1902.
 It seems not to have been in common use until the 1930s.)

 On the edge of the gridded CBD, this is Toomath's Buildings, from 1901 and on Ghuznee Street between Cuba and Marion.
 What line of migration is implied?
 Ghazni, after all, is an Afghan province and city.
 Toomath is Irish, though a Toomath of the next generation would be New Zealand's first Harvard-trained architect.

-Cuba Street has gotten pedestrianized.
+Cuba Street has gone and gotten itself pedestrianized.